jmegs/static-starter/README.md

 └── yarn.lock
 ```

-- Built output lives in `dist`, ready to deploy to wherever you host your static files.
-I suggest [netlify] or Zeit's [now].
+- Built output lives in `dist`
-- Views and content live in `src/views` where they will be compiled by the static site generator.
+- Pages and content live in `src/views` where they will be compiled by the static site generator.
 - CSS, JS, images, and fonts live in their own folders in `src/` where they will be processed by gulp and placed lovingly into `dist`.

 [1]: https://www.11ty.io/